oberien/refunct-tas/README.md

   The tool couldn't connect to the game.
   Please make sure that Refunct is started before running the tool.
   On Linux also make sure that you configured `LD_PRELOAD` correctly.
+* **thread 'main' panicked at 'Cannot get pid of Refunct: Error { kind: NotFound, message: "program not found" }'**:
+  WMIC (Windows Management Instrumentation Command-Line) either doesn't exist or its directory isn't in PATH.
+  To put it in path, run `control sysdm.cpl,,3` in Run (WIN+R) -> Environment Variables -> [Under "User variables for (user)] -> Double click "Path".
+Add this entry to it: `%SystemRoot%\System32\Wbem`.
+Start the tool, and it should work.
 * **Refunct crashes with (or without) FATAL ERROR**:
   On Windows this can happen from time to time when you start the tool.
   Try restarting Refunct and the tool.